Word of the day: obviate

 Word of the day: underpinnings

 That’s why the internet and especially Twitter are the worst places for this, because you don’t have relationships and people are trying to show how smart they are.
 They’re trying to show how devoted they are to their team.
-So the kind of political engagement, the kind of public square that we get from social media, is generally terrible.
+So the kind of political engagement, the kind of public square that we get from social… Continue reading I’m going to have to redefine “liberal” and “conservative” for myself

 I really picked the wrong four years of my life to finally pay attention to politics.

 As we go through an indeterminate period of time separated from the normal rhythm of our lives, Americans are going to be forced to consider what’s most important to them.
-The answer, so far, appears to be family, community, and a sense of decency—whether it’s in the heroism of health-care workers or in the video that your friend shared of some random act of kindness.
-Our politics and government should reflect that decency in the priorities we set at home and the actions we take abroad.
+The answer, so far, appears to be family, community, and a sense of decency—whether it’s in the heroism of health-care workers or in the video… Continue reading Is today still September 12?

 Word of the day: rigorous